niroulasubodh/Chemical-Reaction-Pathfinder/README.md

 # Acknowledgment

 This project was developed as part of the Discrete Mathematics course.
-The idea for the project was conceived by me and my classmate, Yoichi Watanabe.
 I would also like to acknowledge Professor Sonwabile Mafunda for teaching graph theory concepts and assigning this project.